StudioMega/.github/profile/README.md

-We’re (Studio Mega)[https://studiomega.com/], a creative agency in Portland, Oregon serving brands globally.
+We’re [Studio Mega](https://studiomega.com/), a creative agency in Portland, Oregon serving brands globally.

 We partner with brands to move hearts and minds through strategy, design & activation.